-- (1) Where a person is required to obtain the consent of the local government under this Part, the person must apply for that consent in the manner required by the local government. - (2) The local government may require an application for consent made under subclause (1) to be accompanied by a fee. - (3) If an application for consent is not made in the manner required by the local government or the fee which is to accompany that application is not paid, the local government may refuse to consider the application for consent. - (4) The local government must give, to a person who applied for consent, its decision in writing on the application for consent. - Where a fee is referred to in this Part, the fee must be imposed by the local government under sections 6.16 to 6.19 of the Act.
+- (1) Where a person is required to obtain the consent of the local government under this Part, the person must apply for that consent in the manner required by the local government. - (2) The local government may require an application for consent made under subclause (1) to be accompanied by a fee. - (3) If an application for consent is not made in the manner required by the local government or the fee which is to accompany that application is not paid, the local government may refuse to consider the application for consent.

+- (4) Where a local government considers an application for consent, the local government must provide its decision in writing to the applicant. - (5) Where a fee is referred to in this Part, the fee must be imposed by the local government under sections 6.16 to 6.19 of the Act.